• Skip to primary navigation

 • Oranges - we have used naval oranges because they are sweet and juicy, but feel free to use some blood oranges for some added colour or even tangelos.

-• Mandarins - to make up a variety of citrus, but you may just use oranges or even some grapefruit to add some sour bitterness.
+• Mandarins - to add a variety of citrus, but you may just use oranges or even some grapefruit to add some sour bitterness.

 • Pears - we used some Packham pears here, but feel to replace them with any pears that you have to hand.